gdams/adoptium/content/blog/eclipse-temurin-8u422-11024-1712-2104-2202-available/index.md

 If this describes your use case, please take a look at the [updated documentation](https://github.com/docker-library/docs/pull/2445/).

 #### Removal of CentOS 7 Eclipse Temurin Images

 CentOS 7 reached its End of Life (EOL) on June 30th, 2024.
 Given that end date, no further updates or support will be provided for CentOS 7, and to ensure the continued security and stability of your applications, we recommend migrating to the UBI9-minimal images.
 For additional details, please read our recent [blog post](https://adoptium.net/blog/2024/07/removal-of-centos7-eclipse-temurin-images/) regarding this update.

 #### Ubuntu Noble (24.04) Support

-Add support for Ubuntu Noble (24.04) in the next PSU alongside the others, with a view to making it the only option for Temurin 23.
+Support for Ubuntu Noble (24.04) was added alongside the others, with a view to making it the only option for Temurin 23.
 Noble is now the default latest tag.
+This change in the default could impact users since `adduser` and `addgroup` has been removed in the default Ubuntu Noble container images that we base on.
+Users should change any occurrences of that to use `useradd` instead, or install the `adduser` package inside their dockerfile first before using those commands.

+Another option is to not use the default latest tag.
+Users can continue to use the jammy images by appending `-jammy` to the end of their tag.
+E.g `eclipse-temurin:21-jdk-jammy`.

 ### Elevated security for Windows Installers now using Wix5

 Windows installer to start using Wix5 and implement other security-related fixes.

 ### ppc64 AIX JDK22 now available

 We are pleased to announce the availability of JDK22 on ppc64 AIX.
 It was awaiting a compiler update in our infrastructure to allow being built on OpenXL 17.
 Since [Infrastructure issue 3208](https://github.com/adoptium/infrastructure/issues/3208) was addressed, we were able to build, test, and deliver this platform.
-For those planning on using this binary, it should be noted that it requires XLC 17, a later version of XLC than that required by JDK8 - JDK21 binaries, in order to run.
+For those planning on using this binary, it should be noted that it requires XLC 17, a later version of XLC than that required by JDK8 through JDK21 binaries, in order to run.